EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 1. If the battery is very low, go immediately back to sleep and hope the sun comes back out
 2. If the battery is at a moderate level, attempt to collect data from sensors, but do not attempt to publish data.
-   The modem the biggest power user of the whole system.
+   The modem is the biggest power user of the whole system.
-3.

-At full power, do everything.
+3. At full power, do everything.

 <!--! @menusnip{simple_loop} -->